snarfed/oauth-dropins/README.md

     python -m unittest discover
     kill %1
     ```
-1. Bump the version number in `setup.py` and `docs/conf.py`. `git grep` the old version number to make sure it only appears in the changelog.
+1. Bump the version number in `pyproject.toml` and `docs/conf.py`. `git grep` the old version number to make sure it only appears in the changelog.
 Change the current changelog entry in `README.md` for this new version from _unreleased_ to the current date.
 1. Build the docs.
 If you added any new modules, add them to the appropriate file(s) in `docs/source/`.
 Then run `./docs/build.sh`.
 1. `git commit -am 'release vX.Y'`
 1. Upload to [test.pypi.org](https://test.pypi.org/) for testing.
     ```sh
-    python setup.py clean build sdist
+    python -m build
     setenv ver X.Y
     twine upload -r pypitest dist/oauth_dropins-$ver.tar.gz
     ```